pumpkinheadgiant/leeg/README.md

 `go install github.com/a-h/templ/cmd/templ@latest`

 ### install boltbrowser
-`boltbrowser` is a CLI browser for inspecting the bbolt db file
+`boltbrowser` is a CLI browser for inspecting the bbolt db file.
+Note that only one process can access the file at a time, so `boltbrowser` won't open if the app is running.

-`go install github.com/br0xen/boltbrowser`
+`go install github.com/br0xen/boltbrowser@latest`

 ### install delve
 `go-delve` allows VS-Code to locally debug go apps